jtarrio/pascual/manual/chapter2.md

   writeln('"Go away!" the voice says.');
 ```

 There are two more things I want to say about "if-then-else": the first one is that the `else` part is not mandatory.
-If there is a statement you want to execute if the condition is true, but you don't have anything for a false condition, you can just write an "if-then" statement:
+If there is a statement you want to execute if the condition is true, but you don't have anything to do for a false condition, you can write an "if-then" statement:

 ```pascal
 if Pass = 'swordfish' then